 Unlike murder or manslaughter, which are pursued in criminal courts, wrongful death cases are pursued in civil courts in Philadelphia and elsewhere in Pennsylvania.
 When a wrongful death occurs, the family or estate of the deceased has the right to seek damages on behalf of the victim.

-Being represented by a Philadelphia wrongful death attorney from Dan Doyle Law Group increases your chance of recovering fair reimbursement for all the damages and losses that you and other surviving family members have suffered as a result of your loved one’s death.
+Being represented by a wrongful death attorney in Philadelphia from Dan Doyle Law Group increases your chance of recovering fair reimbursement for all the damages and losses that you and other surviving family members have suffered as a result of your loved one’s death.

 Pennsylvania courts recognize not only financial damages suffered by the deceased’s family members, but also emotional, psychological, mental, and other non-economic damages.
 When pursuing a wrongful death claim in Philadelphia, the following factors will be considered when assessing damages: